 - Nikon 24-70mm f2.8G AF-S / Canon 24-70mm f/2.8L II

 - Nikon SD-9 battery pack / Canon CP-E4 battery pack

 - Westcott Rapidbox – 26″ Octa Softbox

 Direction & Quality of Light

 I wanted to distill the essence of what we, as photographers, work with – light!
 Before we can truly grasp on-camera flash and off-camera flash, and really, any kind of photography, we have to be aware of the direction and quality of light.
 We need to observe the light that we have, and then decide how best to use it, or enhance it.

 With this book, I try my best to share those “aha!” moments with you, and I do believe this book can make a difference to your photography.

 I changed up my usual post-processing for this image.
 After the initial skin-retouching I normally do, I ran the usual Photoshop plug-ins as a self-made action.
 This runs Shine-Off and Portraiture on different levels at reduced opacity, as described in the retouching for portraits, I combined these levels, and the layers were merged to become the new Background level.

 - review: Westcott Rapid Box – 26″ Octa Softbox

-- add off-camera flash for that extra bit of drama (model: Olena)
+- Add off-camera flash for dramatic light (model: Olena)